StellarSand/privacy-settings/Privacy Settings/Windows-10.md

 #### Apps & features
 Uninstall anything you don't use like XBox, candy crush, some other preinstalled apps/games etc.
 Be sure not to uninstall anything important.
-If you have doubts about any app, either ask or search the net.
+If you have doubts about any app, search the net.

 ## Accounts

 #### Your info
-Delete your account picture and set it to default.
-Under Create your picture, click on Browse for one.
+Delete your account picture and set it to default as mentioned below:
-- Go to C:\Users\Username\AppData\Roaming\Microsoft\Windows\AccountPictures and delete your picture.
+- Choose a file > Browse files
-- Go to C:\ProgramData\Microsoft\User Account Pictures and select any one.
+- Go to `C:\Users\JohnDoe\AppData\Roaming\Microsoft\Windows\AccountPictures` and delete your picture.
+(Replace `JohnDoe` with your username)

-NOTE: AppData is a hidden folder by default.
+- Go to `C:\ProgramData\Microsoft\User Account Pictures` and select `guest.png`.

-- To enable: in file explorer on top click View > select Hidden items.
+NOTE: `AppData` is a hidden folder by default.
+To enable: in file explorer on top click `View` > select `Hidden items`.

 #### Sign-in options
 - Require sign-in: When PC wakes up from sleep